eclipse-sdv-blueprints/fleet-management/README.md

    Influx DB.

-# Using Zenoh Router to send Vehicle Data to rest of the world
+# Using Zenoh Router to geographically distribute the vehicle data

-The integration of Eclipse Zenoh into the FMS blueprint will be realized in two steps:
+The integration of Eclipse Zenoh into the FMS blueprint is planned to be realized in two steps:

 **Step 1:  Extend FMS Forwarder to publish data in Zenoh and configure Zenoh Router to also receive data over MQTT**